Poetry and doggerel

 Rode the six hundred thousand landlords.

-In December 2005, as gold breached US$520/oz and silver approached US$9, new songs were released: 'Inflation Nation' and 'Silver Solution'.
+December 2005, as gold breached US$520/oz and silver approached US$9, brought a song by Steve Dore, 'Silver Solution', in a collection entitled 'Inflation Nation'.

 We were singin'